 The VIES website, which is operated by the European Commission, lets you check the validity of a VAT registration number for any business registered in the EU.

 The VIES search engine uses real-time data feeds from individual member states’ VAT systems so the information should be up to date at all times.

-The main reason why the VIES service was established was to counteract the growing threat of ‘carousel fraud’, whereby innocent business and individuals find themselves caught in a chain of fraudulent transactions.
+The main reason why the VIES service was established was to counteract the growing threat of ‘carousel fraud’, whereby innocent businesses and individuals find themselves caught in a chain of fraudulent transactions.

 To access the European Commission’s VIES to validate a VAT number, simply go to this page of their website.

 You then simply select from the drop-down menu, the country where the business is located, and then enter the VAT registration number you want to check.
 The site will then let you know whether the number is, ‘Valid’, or ‘Invalid’

 If it is a valid VAT registration number, depending on the local data protection rules, some countries will also give you the name and address of the business linked to the VAT number.

 Keep a copy of your search